instancio/instancio/website/docs/user-guide.md

 }
 ```

-The failed test output will include the following message:
+The JUnit context will include the following message:

 ```
 Test method 'verifyShippingAddress' failed with seed: 8532 (seed source: random seed)